+It happens every day in classrooms from Fresno to Kathmandu.
 The teacher pulls aside their most difficult student for a private meeting.
 Sometimes it’s a lecture.
 Sometimes it’s a pep-talk.
 Sometimes it’s to threaten or praise or question like a trial lawyer.
 But in every case, the teacher is trying to convince the student to behave.
+They’re trying to use their tone of voice and creative use of words to inspire a change in behavior.
+And although there can be some immediate improvement, it never lasts.
 For teachers, it’s not just what you say, it’s how you say it.
 Credit: Alison Yin for EdSource Today Denisia Wash, a kindergarten teacher in Berkeley, didn’t want to use a sugary voice when she talked to her 5-year-old students – they weren’t babies and that voice wasn’t actually effective, she said.

 But she didn’t want to use a sharp-edged voice either, the impatient tone that can come out when she’s tired or under pressure.
 “I call that teacher voice my ‘stress voice,’” she said.
 Last year, she conducted an experiment as part of her evaluation at Berkeley Unified.
 If she changed her tone of voice, would her students feel more involved in what they were learning?
 Wash isn’t alone in thinking about how she sounds when she talks to her students.

 Myth-Busting: "If I Just Had Better Students" I was at the attendance office one day towards the end of the school year, and the clerk asked me about one of the students who had been skipping class.